Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/zero-waste-starter-kit

 - Coconut oil

-- Almond oil.
-If you’re using this, its a very easy application with these bamboo dropper bottles.
+- If you’re using almond oil, it’s a very easy application with bamboo dropper bottles.

 Not to mention, just handle with care.
 Although bamboo kitchen utensils are more robust than a ceramic plate that’ll smash if you drop it, bamboo products can still get chipped and cracked.
 That renders it unsafe to use because water can seep into the cracks and encourage bacterial growth.